Statistics from Altmetric.com

 Advances in neonatal care have led to significant improvement in the survival of preterm infants, but chronic lung disease (CLD) continues to be a major problem.1 Many factors have been linked to the development of CLD2 and a great deal of research has focused on those that are potentially amenable to intervention.
 Ventilator-induced lung injury (VILI) has been extensively studied.
 Initially, barotrauma was seen as being of major importance in the aetiology of VILI; however, increasing evidence has suggested that excessive volume, leading to overexpansion (volutrauma), and inadequate volume, leading to underexpansion/collapse, are more important aetiologically.3–6

 These concerns have led to the development of alternative ventilatory techniques and volume-targeted ventilation is one such technique which aims at minimising variation in the volume delivered to the infant.
-A range of new volume-targeted ventilators with microprocessor technology have been developed which allow the clinician to set the tidal volume directly.9 10 However, there are significant differences between the various approaches to tidal volume …
+A range of new volume-targeted ventilators with microprocessor technology have been developed which allow the clinician to set the tidal volume directly.9 ,10 However, there are significant differences between the various approaches …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.